oracle-livelabs/apex/event-mangement/4-ui-apex-assistant/4-ui-apex-assistant.md

 - Convert a classic report into a content row layout to improve readability and design.

-- Use AI-powered APEX Assistant in the code editor to extend SQL queries and generate HTML.
+- Use the AI-powered APEX Assistant in the code editor to extend SQL queries and generate HTML.

 - Enhance the report with avatars, badges, and hyperlinks for better interactivity.